TheNachi/Document-Management-System/README.md

 - Start the app with `$ npm start`
 - Login, Sign Up and start creating Documents once the app opens up on the browser

+###Testing with Postman
+---

+You can read the Documentation [here](https://documentmanagementsys.herokuapp.com/doc) and test out the routes on postman

 ## Endpoints
 Here's the collection of routes.
 They can be checked out on Postman [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/89b63da4a2a0c98485e7)